 The module can be configured to utilize all or only a subset of the Approved security functions listed in Section 3 above.
-The self-tests that are run at module power up depend on which Approved algorithms have been configured for use.
-The module's FIPS\powerupSelfTest\Ex() function, which is called during module startup, takes a parameter that points to a configuration table data structure.
-This data structure contains an array of booleans indexed by an internal Algorithm-ID that will indicate to the module which FIPS algorithms should be initialized for use.
 Only the self-tests of the algorithms that are to be utilized will be run at power up.
-Upon reconfiguration, the module will reinitialize and perform all power-up self-tests associated with the new Approved mode of operation.
+Upon re-configuration from one Approved mode of operation to another, the module will reinitialize and perform all power-up self-tests associated with the new Approved mode of operation.

-- 5. At any time, the operator shall be capable of commanding the module to perform the powerup self-tests by reloading the cryptographic module into memory. - 6.
+- 5. At any time, the operator shall be capable of commanding the module to perform the power-up self-tests by reloading the cryptographic module into memory. - 6.
 The cryptographic module is available to perform services only after successfully completing the power-up self-tests. - 7.
 Data output shall be inhibited during key generation, self-tests, zeroization, and error states. - 8.
 Status information shall not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 9.
 In the event of a self-test failure, the module will enter an error state and a specific error code will be returned indicating which self-test or conditional test has failed.
 The module will not provide any cryptographic services while in this state. - 10.
-The module shall not support concurrent operators.

-11. DES, Blowfish, ARC2, ARC4, MD2, MD4, MD5, HMAC-MD5, AES EAX, AES XCBC, FIPS 186-2 RNG, Dual EC DRBG, and RSA PKCS #1 v2.1 RSAES-OAEP encryption/decryption are not allowed for use in the FIPS Approved mode of operation.
+The module shall not support concurrent operators. - 11.
+DES, Blowfish, ARC2, ARC4, MD2, MD4, MD5, HMAC-MD5, AES EAX, AES XCBC, FIPS 186-2 RNG, Dual EC DRBG, and RSA PKCS #1 v2.1 RSAES-OAEP encryption/decryption are not allowed for use in the FIPS Approved mode of operation.
 When these algorithms are used, the module is no longer operating in the FIPS Approved mode of operation.
 It is the responsibility of the consuming application to zeroize all keys and CSPs prior to and after utilizing these non-Approved algorithms.
 CSPs shall not be shared between the Approved and non-Approved modes of operation.